naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize your WordPress site's revenue from ads, affiliate links, and digital sales in one dashboard.
+Track and visualize revenue from multiple sources like ads, affiliate links, digital sales, and donations in a unified dashboard.

 ## Features
-- Add revenue entries (source, amount, date)
+- Add revenue entries for ads, affiliate, sales, and donations
-- Visualize revenue data with an interactive chart
+- Visualize revenue data with interactive charts
+- View all revenue entries in a table
-- Easy-to-use interface
+- Easy-to-use admin dashboard

 ## Installation
-1. Upload the plugin folder to your `/wp-content/plugins/` directory
+1. Upload the `wp-revenue-tracker` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to 'Revenue Tracker' in your admin menu
+3. Go to the 'Revenue Tracker' menu in the admin panel

 ## Setup
 - No additional setup required.
-Start adding revenue data right away.
+Start adding revenue entries right away.

 ## Usage
-- Enter revenue source, amount, and date
-- Click 'Save Revenue'
+- Use the form to add new revenue entries
-- View your revenue chart on the dashboard
+- View your revenue data in the chart and table

-## Requirements
-- WordPress 5.0+
+- All entries are stored in your WordPress database

-- JavaScript enabled
+## Notes
+- This plugin is designed for tracking and visualization only.
+For advanced analytics and export, consider upgrading to the premium version.

-## Support
+## License
-For support, please contact the plugin author.
+GPL2